united-security-providers/usp-core-waap/src/docs/upgrade.md

 Migration setting-by-setting:

 - operator `envoy.image` / annotation `image` => `*.image`<br>
-  (where `*.image` stands for `spec.operation.image` in the CoreWaapService CR, plus default in the operator helm chart at `config.coreWaapDefaults.image`, and similary in the following lines)
+  (where `*.image` stands for `spec.operation.image` in the CoreWaapService CR, plus default in the operator helm chart at `config.waapSpecDefaults.image`, and similary in the following lines)
 - annotations `version` and `registry` => no longer supported, specify in `*.image`
 - operator `envoy.labels` / annotation `labels` => `*.labels` (key/value)
 - operator `serviceAnnotations` / annotation `service-annotations` => `*.serviceAnnotations` (key/value)